DataResponsibly/RAI_Site.github.io/_pages/nairr.md

         {% include figure.html path="assets/img/people/nairr/Jeanna Matthews.jpg" class="img-fluid " nairr-people=true %}
       </td>
       <td>
-        <p style="font-weight: bold; font-size: 1.1em;"> Jeanna Matthews — Professor of Computer Science, Clarkson University / DuckDuckGo </p> <p>Jeanna Matthews is a full professor of computer science at Clarkson University and an affiliate at Data and Society.
-She is an ACM Distinguished Speaker, a Fulbright Specialist, founding co-chair of the ACM Technology Policy Subcommittee on Artificial Intelligence and Algorithm Accountability and a member of the ACM Technology Policy Committee.
+        <p style="font-weight: bold; font-size: 1.1em;"> Jeanna Matthews — Professor of Computer Science, Clarkson University / DuckDuckGo </p><p> Jeanna Matthews is a professor of computer science at Clarkson University.
+She is a a Chair of the IEEE-USA AI Policy Committee and a founding co-chair of the ACM Technology Policy Subcommittee on Artificial Intelligence and Algorithmic Accountability.
+She is a member of the NSF Computer and Information Science and Engineering Advisory Committee.
         <br>
         <a href="https://www.clarkson.edu/people/jeanna-matthews">Institutional Website</a></p>
       </td>